react-boilerplate/react-boilerplate/docs/CSS.md

-# `css`
+# `CSS`

-All `.css` files in one of the five subfolders get compiled into one big file.
+All `.css` files in one of the five subfolders of the `css/` folder get compiled into one big file.
 You can write in existing files and add new ones and they'll get imported automatically.

 ## PostCSS Plugins